Janet Millett: Return to England

 Janet and Edward boarded Bridgetown at Fremantle bound for England on 11 January 1869.

 However, one special memory for Janet to treasure was her favourite spot, which she called Mount Douraking, where she enjoyed taking a party of children into the bush to gather wild flowers called everlastings.
 (Note: This is Mount Brown, York, which contemporary Barladong Noongar people call ‘Wongborel’.)

-Well wishes for their return journey to England were evident in a brief extract taken from an article by a York Correspondent featured in The Inquirer and Commercial News a few days before the Bridgetown sailed from Fremantle, "…I cannot allow Edward to leave the colony without wishing both himself and his no less amiable wife, Janet, every blessing they can desire, and a safe and pleasant voyage to their fatherland.
+Well wishes for their return journey to England were evident in a brief extract taken from an article by a York Correspondent featured in The Inquirer & Commercial News a few days before the Bridgetown sailed from Fremantle, "…I cannot allow Edward to leave the colony without wishing both himself and his no less amiable wife, Janet, every blessing they can desire, and a safe and pleasant voyage to their fatherland.
 I sincerely trust the change may be conducive of a perfect restoration of the Rev. gentleman’s now delicate health…".

 After their arrival in Britain, Janet and Edward were living in Wales following Edward’s appointment as curate at St Tudwal’s Church, Llanstadwell, Pembrokeshire, from October 1869.
 The couple then moved to Kimmeridge, Dorset, in June 1870 where Edward took up an appointment as curate of St Nicholas Church.

 Janet and Edward were living in the parsonage adjacent to St Nicholas Church.

 Whilst at Kimmeridge, Janet used her journals, diaries and notes of her time in York to write her book An Australian Parsonage, showing a special interest in the Aboriginal Noongar people and their customs and on many other topical subjects.
 She also wrote two articles at the invitation of Anne MacKenzie the editor for a London missionary magazine, The Net Cast in Many Waters; Sketches from The Life of Missionaries, regarding missionary schools for Aboriginal children in Western Australia.

 In 1873 Janet and Edward left Kimmeridge for Gautby, Lincolnshire, where Edward took on the role as rector of All Saints Church.
 After four years of pastoral service there Edward died on 4 January 1876, aged 51 years, and was buried in the churchyard.
 They did not have any children.
 (Note: The Will of Edward indicates that Edward's personal effects were worth less than £200.00 when Probate was granted to Janet at Lincoln on 24 February 1876.)
 (Note: A short notice appeared in a Perth newspaper, The Inquirer and Commercial News, on 8 March 1876, to inform readers of the death of Janet’s husband in England.)
 Crockford's Clerical Directory of the clergy of the Church of England, the Church in Wales, the Scottish Episcopal Church and the Church of Ireland includes an entry for Edward showing where he served prior to his time in Gautby.